Class Type100% online, 6 & 12-week courses

 B.S. in Communications Courses & Curriculum

 Choose either MATH 140 Introduction to Quantitative Reasoning or MATH 150 Fundamental Algebra as the prerequisite to MATH 215.
+Choose MATH 150 Fundamental Algebra as the prerequisite to MATH 160.
 Course can count as a University Elective.

 6 credits from the following types of courses: